djaus2/EFBlazorBasics/README.md

 This version of the app is about generating the new database in SQL Server.
 Code-First with Entity Framework Core is used.
-The creation of empty SQL Server database is demonstrated
+The creation of an empty SQL Server database is demonstrated

 <hr/>